Inventory management software: Service management

 Companies that are primarily service-oriented rather than product-oriented can use inventory management software to track the cost of the materials they use to provide services, such as cleaning supplies.
 This way, they can attach prices to their services that reflect the total cost of performing them.

 Product identification

 Barcodes are often the means whereby data on products and orders are inputted into inventory management software.
 A barcode reader is used to read barcodes and look up information on the products they represent.
-Radio-frequency identification (RFID) tags and wireless methods of product identification are also growing in popularity.
+The Radio-frequency identification (RFID) tags and wireless methods of product identification are also growing in popularity.

 Modern inventory software programs may use QR codes or NFC tags to identify inventory items and smartphones as scanners.
 This method provides an option for businesses to track inventory using barcode scanning without a need to purchase expensive scanning hardware.

 Inventory optimization

 A fully automated demand forecasting and inventory optimization system to attain key inventory optimization metrics such as: